 Important to know

 At it’s heart, SEND mediation is about getting the best outcomes for your child or young person.
 It’s sometimes easy for that to get lost if there are strong feelings and lots of disagreement.
 Make sure your child’s views are shared as part of the mediation.
-There is information about how to do that on our website, or you can contact the team at DiAS.
+There is information about how to do that on our website, or you can contact the team at DIAS.
 We have children and young people’s workers who can work directly with your child or young person to get and share their views.

 Mediation is specifically for parent carers and young people who disagree with decisions made about parts of the EHC plan process.